coredmas/flexfx.github.io/README.md

 The FlexFX framework handles parsing and rendering of MIDI SYSEX encapulated FlexFX data therefore the user application need not deal with MIDi SYSEX - the audio firmware only sees 16-bit ID and five 32-word property values.

-For detailed information regarding the encapsulation of FlexFX properties within MIDI SYSEX see the 'flexfx.py' script that's used to send/receive properties to FlexFX applications via USB.

 ```
 ID       DIRECTION        DESCRIPTION